 In the event law enforcement does intend to make an arrest, your attorney may be able to negotiate your surrender under terms that may speed up your release.
 We can contact the prosecutor to discuss lowering the bond amount.
 We can handle other important details of the case that might minimize the embarrassment, stress and expense that might otherwise accompany the arrest.

 Effective Pre-File Negotiations in the Tampa Bay Area

 If you have been arrested on a felony charge by officers with the Hillsborough County Sheriff's Office or the Tampa Police Department but not yet formally charged then we work quickly to present all mitigating factors and exculpatory evidence to the prosecutor.

-The prosecutor with the State Attorney's Office in Tampa, Hillsborough County, Florida, or the surrounding areas often have the discretion to decline to prosecute certain types of criminal charges.
+The prosecutors with the State Attorney's Office have the discretion to decline to prosecute a case even after an arrest.
+The prosecutor often does this in a felony case by not filing any formal charges.
 An attorney can present favorable evidence to the prosecutor on your behalf.
-During the pre-file stages of the case, your attorney will often talk with the prosecutor about reasons not to file charges, or reason to file only reduced charges.
+During the pre-file stages of the case, your attorney will often talk with the prosecutor about reasons not to file any formal charges or only file reduced charges.

-In felony cases, the prosecutors with the State Attorney's Offices throughout the Tampa Bay area typically make a filing decision within 21 (twenty-one) days after your arrest, so you must act quickly to preserve all avenues of attack.
+In felony cases, the prosecutors with the State Attorney's Offices typically make a filing decision within 21 (twenty-one) days after your arrest, so you must act quickly to preserve all avenues of attack.
 Hiring a criminal defense lawyer quickly after an accusation or arrest remains one of the most effective way to defend yourself against an unjust prosecution.

 DUI Defense Attorneys in Tampa, FL